SovereignCloudStack/scs-bootstrap-clusterstacks-openstack/README.md

 * `clusterctl`
 * `jq`

+Additionally, for this script also needed are:

+* `python3`
+* the python3-yaml library

 Go with `envsubst` is not needed here because it is replaced with Python.

 ### Config files

-* `gh-pat`: plain text file that contains your Github PAT
+* `gh-pat`: plain text file that contains your Github PAT as text string
 * `clouds.yaml`: credentials from your OpenStack project